Het262006/AI-Assignment/README.md

 # Key Features
 **Establishment of Sales Entry System:**
-An interface that will be used for entering sales records.
+1.An interface that will be used for entering sales records.

-Support multiple product categories.
+2.Support multiple product categories.

 **Real-Time Visualization of Data:**
-1Graphs representing a trend of sales (daily, weekly, monthly).
+1.Graphs representing a trend of sales (daily, weekly, monthly).
-Stock level indicator of each product.
+2.Stock level indicator of each product.

 **Home Inventory Management:**
-Alerts:
+1.Alerts:
-Low stock alert.
+2.Low stock alert.
-Automatic inventory update after each sales transaction.
+3.Automatic inventory update after each sales transaction.

 **Analytics Dashboard:**
-Bestsellers.
+1.Bestsellers.
-Insights into revenue generation.
+2.Insights into revenue generation.
-Sales performance by category and region.
+3.Sales performance by category and region.

 **Interactive Interface:**
-Responsive interface for web/mobile.
+1.Responsive interface for web/mobile.
-It's user friendly with filters and sorting.
+2.It's user friendly with filters and sorting.
+# Tools and Libraries used
+**Frontend:**

+In the Web: HTML, CSS, JavaScript (Framework: be it React or Vue.js).
+Mobile: Flutter or React Native (optional).

+**Backend:**

+Node.js, Python (Flask/Django), or PHP for logic.
+RESTful API for data exchange.

+**Database:**

+Relational: MySQL/PostgreSQL for conventional products and sales data.
+Non-Relational: MongoDB for not-so-structured data storage.

+**Data Visualization:**

+Libraries: Chart.js, D3.js, or Plotly.

+**Optional Hardware Integration:**

+Barcode scanner for automatic product entry.
+RFID for real-time inventory tracking.